Positron137/Prog1-BME/NHF/template.md

 open a c source file provided by the user, and convert it to a flowchart
 ## GUI
 ### Menu
+- top menu
+  - file
     - Open file (both .h and .c at the same time)
+    - save jpg
-- save img
+    - save png
     - ? save md ?
+    - keybinds
+  - view
     - theme
+      - load
+        - custom
+    - reset zoom
+    - zoom in
+    - zoom out
-- top menu
+  - exit
 ### Viewport
 - visualize
   - colorful (themes, INI filetype)